-Parameter Meaning or Function Proportional The bandwidth, in display units, over which band the output power is proportioned between minimum and maximum.
-Integral time Determines the time taken by the controller to remove steady-state error signals.
-(Reset) Derivative time Determines how strongly the controller will react to the rate-of-change of the measured (Rate) value.
+Parameter Meaning or Function Proportional band The bandwidth, in display units, over which the output power is proportioned between minimum and maximum.
+Integral time (Reset) Determines the time taken by the controller to remove steady-state error signals.
+Derivative time (Rate) Determines how strongly the controller will react to the rate-of-change of the measured value.
 Cycle Time The total amount of time used to calculate the combination of percent on and percent off periods of the control function.